DotA 2 Review

 This game is free to play.
 Additional in-game purchases are offered for items that enhance the experience.
 Some of these purchases (known as 'loot boxes') are for a chance of getting rare/higher-value items although common/lower-value items are more frequent.
 These in-game purchases also offer a regular subscription fee (known as a 'battle/season pass') to unlock access to reward items and other aspects of the game.

-You don’t need a paid subscription to play this game online.
+You don’t need a platform subscription to play this game online.
 You can buy items in loot boxes that customise the look of your character and add different audio to the game.
 You can also pay for DotA Plus, a subscription service, for similar items.
 Neither service contains gameplay altering items, allowing you to play the game in full regardless of whether you pay or not.

 Some of the text, notably the chat, is displayed in small white text directly over the game, which means sometimes it is quite difficult to read.
 All dialogue in the game has subtitles to accompany it, but can be turned off if you'd rather just listen, as the game is fully voice acted.